junaid50905/learn-typescript/README.md

 ### function
 1/ void

-this is the default return type of a function
+this is the default return type of a function<br>
+The type void can be used to indicate a function doesn't return any value.
 ```
-//The type void can be used to indicate a function doesn't return any value.
 function myFun() :void {
     console.log('hi there');
 }